emdashdrupal/Carto/Home.md

 The fifth option is the <a id="ExportUnzoned"></a> **Export Unzoned Zoning Cells** option.
 When enabled, Carto will export every zoning cells, even if they are not zoned (empty).
 Disable this option to reduce the file size.

 The sixth option is the <a id="UseZoneColorChangersColor"></a> **Use Zone Color Changer’s Color** option.
 This option will only appear when Carto detects that [Zone Color Changer](https://mods.paradoxplaza.com/mods/81568/Windows) mod is loaded.
-When enabled, the [Color](#color) field will be replaced by Zone Color Changer’s current settings.
+When enabled, the Color field is replaced by Zone Color Changer’s current settings.

 ![Use Zone Color Changer’s Color option](src/Carto-Misc-ZCC.png)

+## Exporting files

+Click **Export Files**  on the **General** tab to export in-game objects and data.
+Once the export finishes, click **Open Export Directory** to access the output folder (`C:\Users\<UserName>\AppData\LocalLow\Colossal Order\Cities Skylines II\ModsData\Carto`).
+Since Carto can only collect the relevant data after a save is loaded or an editor is launched, **Export Files** remains disabled until the condition is met.

+You can reset all settings by clicking **Reset Mod Settings**.
+To prevent accidental clicks, a confirmation dialog displays.

-## Post-export: What’s next?
+## Post-export: Now what?

 After you export the files, how do you view and use the data?
 The following provides you with some suggestions based on different situations.